graphql/graphiql/DEVELOPMENT.md

 - `yarn test --watch` will run jest with --watch
 - `yarn e2e` at the root will run the end to end suite
-- `yarn start-monaco` will launch webpack dev server for the monaco editor example with github API from the root. this is the fastest way to test changes to `graphql-language-service-interface`, parser, etc.
+- `yarn start-monaco` will launch webpack dev server for the monaco editor example with GitHub API from the root. this is the fastest way to test changes to `graphql-language-service-interface`, parser, etc.

 if you want these commands to watch for changes to dependent packages in the